Layering for Hiking Clothing Explained

 Layered clothing systems: a shift towards a fourth layer - the softshell

-In the classic three-layered clothing system, each layer offers a specific function.
+In the classic three-layered system, each layer offers a specific function.
 Base layers worn next to the skin are designed to wick away humidity to the outer layers, to stay dry and to offer thermal protection in cold weather.
 Mid layers focus on thermal insulation and to draw moisture away from the skin to the outer layer.
 Outer layers protect from the rain, snow, and wind.
 Combined, these three layers are designed to work together to offer overall comfort and protection.
-The classic layered clothing system is well adapted to outdoor activities, from hiking and backpacking to cycling.
+The classic layering is well adapted to outdoor activities, from hiking and backpacking to cycling.

 Nowadays, waterproofness is not considered a feature necessary at all times anymore.
 On average, a water resistant garment will be necessary 10% of the time whereas high breathability is fundamental in 90% of sports activities.
 Rain protection has been overestimated in the past, especially in summer collections where total waterproofness is rarely necessary and often reduces clothes breathability.